bjhartin/photo-albums/README.md

 I've also commented the code to explain some choices.
 Normally I might not write as many comments as I'd prefer to use types (first) and names (second) to clarify.

-### Either

-At this point, I'm using Either to represent failures.
-That will probably change to Task.}

-### Specs2

-I'm using Specs2 for testing because it should seem pretty familiar.
-I would lean on ScalaCheck (property-based testing) more heavily if allowed, although I am relatively new to that.
-In a 'Java-ish Scala' environment, the main advantage might be the avoidance of writing test data management code.

 ### Http4s